Downward Self-Reducibility in TFNP: Preliminaries

 \begin{definition}[$\PPAD$ \cite{Papadimitriou1994}] The class $\PPAD$, for \emph{polynomial parity arguments on directed graphs}, consists of all search problems in $\TFNP$ that are polynomial-time reducible to \textsc{End-of-Line}. \end{definition}

-In this paper we will be interested in the class $\CLS$, whose complete problem is a \emph{continuous} analogue of $\PLS$ and turns out to capture search problems that reduce to both $\PLS$ and $\PPAD$.
+In this paper we will be interested in the class $\CLS$, which was originally defined with respect to a \emph{continuous} analogue of $\PLS$ and $\PPAD$.
+However, it has recently been shown to have a much simpler complete problem which is the natural unification of $\PLS$ and $\PPAD$: